 Sambhar Fini in Johari Bazaar is famous for both Ghevar and Fini, another Rajasthani sweet delicacy.
 The shop is located in Ghee Walon Ka Rasta, Johari Bazar.

-Rawat Misthan Bhandar is popular among locals and tourists alike for its famed Pyaaz kachori.
+Rawat Misthan Bhandar is popular among locals and tourists alike for its famed Pyaaz Kachori.
 They are also popular for Bengali sweets & Ghevar.

 Other sweet shops like Kanji, DMB, Kanha, and others also sell Ghevar.
 In fact, it is not uncommon to find it being sold at every sweet shop during the season.
 It is hard to recommend a shop for the best Ghevar in Jaipur!